Having designed gardens throughout California for decades, I want to share with you my favorite top 30 native plants for the garden.

 In addition to my penchant for prairie plants, I also love anything that’s oversized.

-Which is why I just had to have this unusually tall variety of salvia, which grows to 5-feet.
+Which is why I just had to have this unusually tall variety of salvia, which grows to 5-feet, and is a summer highlight in my Pollinator Garden.

 It tends to flop, however, so it will definitely need staking.